ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-3-arraylist-loops.rst

    :feedback_a: Incrementing the index each time through the loop will miss when there are two zeros in a row.
    :feedback_b: This would be true if the code moved the zeros to the end, but that is not what it does.
    :feedback_c: This would be true if the code moved the zeros to the font, but that is not what it does.
-   :feedback_d: This would be correct if <code>k</code> was only incremented when an item was not removed from the list.
+   :feedback_d: This would be correct if k was only incremented when an item was not removed from the list.

    Assume that ``nums`` has been created as an ``ArrayList`` object and it initially contains the following ``Integer`` values [0, 0, 4, 2, 5, 0, 3, 0].
 What will ``nums`` contain as a result of executing ``numQuest``?